Borregos Salvajes CEM football

-Borregos Salvajes México is a college American football team that represents the Monterrey Institute of Technology and Higher Education, Campus State of Mexico.
-Unlike traditional teams such as Pumas Dorados de la UNAM, Águilas Blancas or Borregos Salvajes Monterrey, Borregos Salvajes CEM is a younger program tracing is roots to the late 1970s.
-Nonetheless, it has recently experienced success on the playing field having won two national championships in 2000 and 2003.
+Borregos Salvajes CEM (English: CEM Wild Rams), or simply Borregos CEM, is a college American football team that represents the Monterrey Institute of Technology and Higher Education, Campus State of Mexico.
+Unlike traditional teams in Mexico, Borregos Salvajes CEM is a younger program, tracing is roots to the late 1970s.
+The team has won two national championships in 2000 and 2003.

-With the expansion of the private education system of the ITESM, founded some alternative campus outside its home city of Monterrey, one of those campus were the Campus Estado de México.
+With the expansion of the ITESM private education system, the school founded alternative campuses outside its home city of Monterrey, which included the Campus Estado de México.
 Then the origins of the team are the late 1970s when the Campus Estado de México was founded and built in Atizapán de Zaragoza in the State of Mexico.
 The only buildings were the so-called "Torre Central", Aulas I, the Cafeteria, the gym and the athletics and football court.

-At the beginning the team developed only minor categories (Juvenil) and didn't appear in the most important competition (Liga Mayor), during the period from the creation until 1985 the team suffered and had lows and highs.
+Initially, the team developed only youth categories (Juvenil) and didn't appear in the most important competition (Liga Mayor).

-At the end of the 1980s the team entered the Liga Mayor at the Conferencia Nacional, where they won the championship and get the right to access the Conferencia Metropolitana.
+At the end of the 1980s the team entered the Liga Mayor in the second-tier Conferencia Nacional, where they won the championship and promotion to the Conferencia Metropolitana.

-The team achieved championships in 2000 and 2003, defeating the Borregos Salvajes Monterrey.
-The stadium where the team plays as a host team is the Estadio TEC CEM, frequently called the "Corral de Plástico".
+Their home stadium is the Estadio TEC CEM, frequently called the "Corral de Plástico".